How much does pet insurance for dogs cost?

 Average annual healthcare costs for Australian dogs

-Based on 2024 claims data (as at April 2025), here are the dog breeds with the lowest and highest average annual claims.
+Based on the most recent data, these are the dog breeds with the lowest and highest average annual claims.

 Top 5 dog breeds with the lowest average annual vet claims